 Magnetic Strip Holders

 Use magnetic strips to hold your power strip in place.
-This allows for easy repositioning, which I find incredibly handy when rearranging my workspace.
+This allows for easy repositioning, which I find incredibly handy when rearranging my workspace or planning new workbench shelf ideas.

 Retractable Cord Reels